Choose another writer in this calendar:

 "Lea katsahti hänen pahastuneisiin hartioihinsa, kuljeskeli edestakaisin laitellen astioita pöytään ja nyrpisteli nenäänsä: En voi itselleni mitään.
 En ole aina sama.
 Toisina hetkinä pidän hänestä oikein kovasti, toisinaan en voi sietää hänen kättään lähelläni.
 Enkä minä voi valehdella.
 Jos itse valehtelisin, ei ruumiini kuitenkaan koskan valehtele." (from Ruumiin viisaus)

 Iris Uurto was born Lyyli Ester Mielonen in Kerimäki, the daughter of Paavo Mielonen, a farmer, and Maria Pennanen.
 Uurto did not like her first names, Lyyli Ester, and wanted to be called Iris already in her childhood.
 At the age of 15 she moved to Helsinki, where she graduated in 1929 from a secondary school.
 During this period Uurto worked in odd jobs, as a domestic servant, papergirl, and private teacher.
 At school she contributed to the school magazine.
-In 1930 Uurto married Aukusti Ripatti (see below), an aspiring writer and activist in leftist organizations.
-Aku Rautala (pseudonym of Aukusti Ripatti) was a metal worker and agitator, who was imprisoned for his political activities after the Finnish Civil war in 1918.
-Later in the 1920s Rautala portrayed Finnish working class people, among others in Hehkuvan raudan miehiä (1930) and Kädettömien taistelu (1930).
+In 1930, Uurto married Aku Rautala, also an aspiring writer, who wrote under the pseudonym of Aukusti Ripatti.
+Rautala was a metal worker and agitator, who was imprisoned for his political activities after the Finnish Civil war in 1918.
+Later in the 1920s, Rautala portrayed Finnish working class people, among others in Hehkuvan raudan miehiä (1930) and Kädettömien taistelu (1930).
 Rautala retired from political activities in the late 1920s.

 Ruumiin ikävä, later called the first Finnish psychoanalytical novel, was the sensation of the year and arose much controversy.
 While